Mercer County and Trenton Salvation Army assistance programs.

-The programs from the Salvation Army in Trenton, such as after school care, food, and shelter do not discriminate based on age, race, or religion.
+The programs from the Salvation Army in Trenton, such as after school care,free food, help for rent or energy bills, and shelter do not discriminate based on age, race, or religion.
 The organization will help the poor, immigrants, and vulnerable, such as youth, elderly, and the homeless.
 The main social services which may be provided are below.

 Each one of the resources is available on a limited basis and there will be a designated distribution period.
 When it comes to financial aid or even a free box of food, this is passed out on a first come and serve basis to income qualified families.
 The Salvation Army combines emergency support along with referrals to other resources in Mercer County.
 Residents can decide to call the center on E State St. (the number is below) or they can call the state headquarters.